kanwarmamta/Library-Management-System/README.md

     * Centralized configuration using YAML.
     * Secure handling of database credentials using environment variables.
     * Unit tests for core service logic using JUnit and Mockito.
+    * Integration tests for the entire request-response cycle and API endpoints.

 ## Prerequisites